tensorflow/serving/tensorflow_serving/g3doc/guide/serving_basic.md

 allows the user to refer to these tensors with their logical names when running inference.

+!!!
+Note
-Note: In addition to the description above, documentation related to signature def structure and how to set up them up can be found [here](signature_defs.md).
+	In addition to the description above, documentation related to signature def structure and how to set up them up can be found [here](signature_defs.md).

 Let's run it!